laumosa/Final-project/README.md

 | Question      | String         | ***see table below***** |
 | Data_Value    | Float          |  Percentage of the sample of individuals that meets each question |

-The table below contains the ID and corresponding questions asked in the survey.
+The table below contains the question asked in the survey and its corresponding ID:
 | QuestionID      | Question           |
 | :----------------|:---------------|
 | Q043             | Percent of adults who achieve at least 150 minutes a week of moderate-intensity aerobic physical activity or 75 minutes a week of vigorous-intensity aerobic activity (or an equivalent combination) |